sdcastillo/sdcastillo.github.io/_posts/2018-10-10-Insurance-Ratemaking.md

 excerpt: "This is a draft of a side-by-side comparison of GLMs vs GBMs and other ML techniques for pricing insurance"
 categories:
   - Machine Learning
+  - Supervised Learning
+  - Insurance Pricing
+  -
+tags:
+  - R
   - GBM
   - GLM
-tags:
-  - R
-  - Caret
-  - R
 last_modified_at: 2018-10-10T12:43:31-05:00
 ---